ajeets1978/TeremCodeReview/README.md

 - Plan to connect graphql with MongoDB or PostgreSQL

 - Wish I have that plenty of time to do all this in this code challenge :)

+## Trade Off

+- Prefer TDD approach but compromised to reverse for the code challenge